 2. Procedure for backset measurement using R-point as the reference point

-Demonstrate compliance with paragraph 5.1.5.2. of this Regulation by measuring the R-point backset of the head restraint based on the usage of apparatus that facilitates the measurement of coordinates and for its dimensions is based on Figure 1.1 of Annex 1. using the backset measurement apparatus defined in paragraph 2.1. of this Annex and the following procedures:
+Demonstrate compliance with paragraph 5.1.5.2. of this Regulation by measuring the R-point backset of the head restraint based on the usage of apparatus that facilitates the measurement of coordinates and using the dimensions as illustrated in Figure 1.1 of Annex 1. using the backset measurement apparatus defined in paragraph 2.1. of this Annex and the following procedures: